- Cardiorespiratory

 This lesson was designed for grades 4-6 to show that the general functions

-importance of cellular respiration, the processes of inhalation/exhalation,
+of cellular respiration, the processes of inhalation/exhalation, determine

-determine the volume of air exhaled and to eliminate carbon dioxide
+the volume of air exhaled and to eliminate carbon dioxide formed in the

-demonstrate the semi-permeability of a cell membrane.
-To lay ground-work
+the semi-permeability of a cell membrane.
+To lay groundwork for discussion

 - Skeletal System And